Skip To The Main Content

 Member Resources:

-• Ongoing – meetings with Members of Congress to ask them to put pressure on the IRS to clear out the backlog of ERTC filings.
+• March 15, 2023 – NAPEO President and CEO Pat Cleary sends letters to the House and Senate Small Business committees urging its members to put pressure on the IRS to clear out the backlog of ERTC claims.

 • March 9, 2023 – NAPEO begins a grassroots letter writing campaign to Congress urging members to put pressure on the IRS to clear out the background of ERTC claims.
 NAPEO members and their clients send hundreds of letters to federal lawmakers.